 5 Tips to Keep in Mind When Hiring Subcontractorsby Caitlin Snow January 8th, 2019

 Many contractors need to work with subs sometimes, but it can get tricky, especially on larger projects.
-In the perfect world, everyone arrives on time, gets paid on time and performs every task as it is meant to be.
+In the perfect world, everyone arrives on time and performs every task perfectly.
 But the world isn’t perfect and neither are we.
 But if you work smart, you can protect yourself and your reputation.
 Here are our tips for keeping gigs smooth while working with subs.

 Consider your quality expectations